2 First Love

 It appeared that having discovered a malfunction in my manhood, she wanted to turn this botched mechanism to her own account and control me like a robot.
 But with geography I was a lot more confident than I was with kissing, and I stood my ground in the clash that always followed.
 However, I found myself now gazing into the inner soul that displayed this pretty painted face, and wondered whether, notwithstanding my long-neglected thirst for feminine charms, it was in fact wise to try to quench it at such a turbulent stream.

-How long we maintained that crazy relationship, I don’t recall, for neither I nor Brenda – much to my surprise – was able to terminate it.
+How long we maintained that crazy relationship, I don’t know, for neither I nor Brenda – much to my surprise – was able to terminate it.
 In the end I just fled to the army.

 No comments: